Living With Migraines

 With that said, there are some general trends when it comes to what to avoid, and what’s typically safe.

-While much of the information available regarding migraines and your diet is anecdotal, studies have also examined what foods are typically triggers for migraine sufferers, signaling a heads-up on what should be avoided.
+While much of the information available regarding migraines and your diet is anecdotal, studies have also examined what foods are typically triggers, signaling a heads-up on what to avoid if you get migraines.

-Research shows that excessive caffeine consumption can trigger migraines in both children and adults, and a 2016 study suggests eliminating coffee can help fight headaches and reduce migraines.
+Research shows that excessive caffeine consumption can trigger migraines in both children and adults, and both a 2016 study and a 2019 study suggest eliminating or reducing your coffee intake can help fight headaches and reduce migraines.
 Note the use of the word “excessive.”
 We know that the caffeine boost can feel like a lifesaver at times, and if that’s the case, drink it!
 But, Dr. Crystal recommends limiting yourself to less than two cups per day.

 Processed foods can be high in nitrates or monosodium glutamate (a.k.a.
 MSG), and both have been found to be potential migraine triggers.
 MSG is a flavor enhancer used in a variety of processed foods, like frozen or canned foods, soups, snacks, seasoning, and more.
 Processed meats, like bacon, sausage, ham, and deli meats often include nitrates that help preserve their color and flavor, and should be avoided.
 One study found that 5% of subjects with migraine history were statistically more likely to experience head pain on days they consumed nitrites.